 Monopoly Cheaters Edition is a great addition to your game collection if you want something a little different to play.

-If you’re a traditional rule-follower then it can be exciting to cheat ‘with permission’, and with an enthusiastic bunch of players, you can get creative in your misdirection or sleight of hand to pull off some of the more overt cheats in the game.
+If you’re a traditional rule-follower then it can be exciting to try Monopoly for cheaters and cheat ‘with permission’, and with an enthusiastic bunch of players, you can get creative in your misdirection or sleight of hand to pull off some of the more overt cheats in the game.